Square Inch (in²) - Unit Information & Conversion

 Common Uses

-- Material Measurement: Measuring the area of small sheets of material (e.g., paper, fabric samples).
+- Material Science: Quantifying the area of material samples for testing (e.g., fabric swatches, paper sheets).

-- Pressure Measurement: Used implicitly in units like pounds per square inch (psi).
+- Pressure Measurement: Implicitly used as the denominator in the widely used unit of pressure, pounds per square inch (psi).

 Unit FAQs